wsbf/docs/MANUAL.md

 `130.127.17.4` (George)

 George is the web server.
-George runs the Apache web server, the MySQL database, and Icecast, which transports the audio stream from Transcode to the Internet at `stream.wsbf.net:8000`.
+George runs the Apache web server, the MySQL database, and Icecast, which serves the audio stream from Transcode.
 George uses Samba to access ZAutoLib through John.

 * George also runs automysqlbackup?

 `130.127.17.5` (Automatrix)

-Automatrix is the Linux machine in Studio A. It runs ZAutomate, which includes Automation, the DJ Studio, and the PSA Cart.
+Automatrix is the Linux machine in Studio A. It runs ZAutomate, which includes Automation, the DJ Studio, and the Cart Machine.
 Automatrix mounts ZAutoLib through John.

 `130.127.17.6` (Transcode)